February 15, 2021 - December 16, 2016 - updated July 26, 2018

 REAL CAREER SUICIDE LETTERS & STORIES

 Welcome to my gballard network of professional career suicide blogs and websites.
-The personal and contract websites I've self-published have received over 500 MILLION hits since I uploaded them.
+The personal and contract websites I've self-published have received over 2 BILLION hits since I began uploading them in 2008.
 My few surviving websites currently average about 5 MILLION hits a month.

 Protecting my copyrights and speaking up for the intellectual rights of content creators is what this fight is all about.

 I've been fighting the good fight now for more than 10 years to protect my copyrights to my mammoth professional legacy some 60,000 still photographs, 600 gigabytes of related digital materials (not including video files), hundreds of hours of digital video, several documentary movie DVDs, thousands of pages of original content I self published on the internet, including several specialty websites I produced on Kumeyaay and California Native American Indians over a 20-year period.

 I've actively protested my wealthy and influential former client's alleged blatant theft of my intellectual property and their two failed one-sided 'negotiations' with me to settle my copyright dispute in an effort to finish my business with them and move on.

 My complaint asserts my client's altering, anonymous digital storage and unauthorized release of my income property for their unjust enrichment, and alleged unfair terminations from my long-established creative projects.